 5. Access to expert advice

-Retreats include yoga , meditation, healing treatments, or counseling sessions by professionals who support you to find the balance and the sense of wellbeing.
+Retreats include yoga , meditation, healing treatments, or counselling sessions by professionals who support you to find the balance and the sense of wellbeing.
 These sessions are personalized based on your needs, your condition helping you improve, but also provide you with simple tools and practices to take home with you to integrate into your daily routine.

 6. Unplug for improved decision making

 Did you know that multitasking, the addiction to digital stimulation lead to poor decision-making?
-In an era of email, text messages, socialmedia, we often find ourselves doing several things at once, however this continuous multitasking can have a negative impact on us.
+In an era of email, text messages, social media, we often find ourselves doing several things at once, however this continuous multitasking can have a negative impact on us.
 According to Earl Miller, a neuroscientist at MIT the constant external stimulation, multitasking have been found to increase the production of the stress hormone cortisol as well as the fight-or-flight hormone adrenaline, which can overstimulate your brain and cause mental fog or scrambled thinking.
 Mindfulness, meditation are exactly the opposite; it’s the act of dedicating conscious time to your actions so you make good decisions.

 A retreat allows you to unplug, in addition to practicing mindfulness through meditation and yoga, your decision making skills are enhanced.
 So, for your next holiday, how about a retreat to allow you to unwind and reclaim the joy of life.